 The tool is provided in a zipped folder but is nonetheless a very large file; if you have any issues accessing the file, please email firstname.lastname@example.org.

 Terms and conditions for data submission

-Read the Terms and Conditions under which CMI Limited accepts and processes data submissions; these apply to data submitted on or after 25 May 2018.
-These Terms and Conditions have been amended to reflect the implementation of the General Data Protection Regulation (GDPR) in May.
+Read the Terms and Conditions under which CMI Limited accepts and processes data submissions; these apply to data submitted on or after 1 March 2021.

 Additional details of how CMI processes and handles the data it receives are set out in our Data Handling Protocols, which are available to all organisations that contribute data to the CMI, or are considering doing so.
 Please email email@example.com if you would like to receive a copy of the Data Handling Protocols.

 The CMI collects information from insurance companies and pension consultancies in order to carry out research into the mortality and morbidity experience of various classes of insured lives, annuitants and pensioners.

 In May 2018, we revised our data handling practices to reflect the implementation of the General Data Protection Regulation (GDPR).
 A document summarising the changes, and explaining the rationale underlying them is available to download.
 (Note that this document describes the first version of the “CMI postcode mapping tool”: this has subsequently been updated.)